 This will give clients the ability to sign your contract and jump-start the rest of your process.

-Depending on the level of complexity in your initial client onboarding, Cognito Forms gives you the ability to Use our Make affiliate link! things as detailed or as simple as you would like.
+Depending on the level of complexity in your initial client onboarding, Cognito Forms gives you the ability to make things as detailed or as simple as you would like.

 You’ll want to include important factors you need later on down the workflow, such as the price, name, email address, and so on.
 In this scenario, it’s important to include the price so QuickBooks connection with Integromat, will know how much to invoice them for in this new automation.

 Connecting Cognito Forms and Integromat Example

 Now that you have your forms ready to go, it’s time to connect the first steps inside of Integromat.

 You’ll want to create a webhook inside of Integromat (It’s super simple, we promise!).
 From there, it will allow you to pick the exact form you want it to use to create the next automation.